ttungl/AMPL-CPLEX-optimization-solver/README.md

 		-x1-x2>-2

-where the bounds of literals and decision variables are in between 0 and 1.
+where the bounds of literals and decision variables are in between `0` and `1`.

 **III.
 Evaluation**

 In this section, we apply the optimization solvers to solve the problem.
 We configure a specific scenario to demonstrate how it works [3].
-Assume that we have a set of tasks including 5 tasks, which will be assigned to a set of servers including 3 servers as illustrated below.
+Assume that we have a set of tasks including `5 tasks`, which will be assigned to a set of servers including `3 servers` as illustrated below.

 <img width="350" src="https://github.com/ttungl/AMPL-CPLEX-optimization-solver/blob/master/images/ampl3.png">